kinode-dao/kinode/README.md

 Make sure not to use the same home directory for two nodes at once!
 You can use any name for the home directory: here we just use `home`.
 The `--` here separates cargo arguments from binary arguments.

-TODO: document feature flags in `--simulation-mode`

 ```bash
 # OPTIONAL: --release flag
 cargo +nightly run -p kinode -- home
 ```

-On boot you will be prompted to navigate to `localhost:8080` (or whatever HTTP port your node bound to: it will try 8080 and go up from there, or use the port passed with the `--http-port` boot flag.
+On boot you will be prompted to navigate to `localhost:8080` or whatever HTTP port your node bound to: it will try 8080 and go up from there, or use the port passed with the `--port` boot flag.
 Make sure your browser wallet matches the network that the node is being booted on.
 Follow the registration UI -- if you want to register a new ID you will either need Optimism ETH or an invite code.

+#### Boot Flags

+Here are all the available boot flags for the Kinode runtime:

+- `[home]`: (Required) Path to home directory.
+- `-p, --port <PORT>`: Port to bind for HTTP.
+Default is the first unbound port at or above 8080.
+- `--ws-port <PORT>`: Kinode internal WebSockets protocol port.
+Default is the first unbound port at or above 9000.
+- `--tcp-port <PORT>`: Kinode internal TCP protocol port.
+Default is the first unbound port at or above 10000.
+- `-v, --verbosity <VERBOSITY>`: Verbosity level: higher (up to 3)is more verbose.
+Default is 0.
+- `-l, --logging-off`: Run in non-logging mode.
+Do not write terminal output to file in .terminal_logs directory.
+- `-d, --detached`: Run in detached mode (don't accept input on terminal).
+- `--rpc <RPC>`: Add a WebSockets Optimism RPC URL at boot.
+- `--password <PASSWORD>`: Node password (in double quotes).
+- `--max-log-size <MAX_LOG_SIZE_BYTES>`: Max size of all terminal logs in bytes.
+Setting to 0 means no size limit.
+Default is 16MB.
+- `--number-log-files <NUMBER_LOG_FILES>`: Number of terminal logs to rotate.
+Default is 4.
+- `--max-peers <MAX_PEERS>`: Maximum number of peers to hold active connections with.
+Default is 32.
+- `--max-passthroughs <MAX_PASSTHROUGHS>`: Maximum number of passthroughs to serve as a router.
+Default is 0.
+- `--soft-ulimit <SOFT_ULIMIT>`: Enforce a static maximum number of file descriptors.
+Default is fetched from system.

+When compiled with the `simulation-mode` feature, two additional flags are available:

+- `--fake-node-name <NAME>`: Name of fake node to boot.
+- `--fakechain-port <FAKECHAIN_PORT>`: Port to bind to for local anvil-run blockchain.

 ## Configuring the ETH RPC Provider